playwright-php/playwright/docs/guide/testing-with-phpunit.md

 ## Setup

-The easiest way to get started is by extending the `PlaywrightPHP\Testing\PlaywrightTestCase` class in your test files.
+The easiest way to get started is by extending the `Playwright\Testing\PlaywrightTestCase` class in your test files.
 This base class automatically manages the entire lifecycle of the browser and page for you.

 ```php